Home

 Types of Hormone

-Oestrogen (or 'Estrogen' in American English) is the most important female hormone taken by transsexual male-to-female women.
+Estrogen (or 'Oestrogen' in British English) is the most important female hormone taken by transsexual male-to-female women.

-Many transwomen try to emulate the oestrogen and progesterone cycle of women, but most eventually give up - thus avoiding the associated mood swings, hot flushes and physiological effects.
+Many transwomen try to emulate the Estrogen and progesterone cycle of women, but most eventually give up - thus avoiding the associated mood swings, hot flushes and physiological effects.

-Oestrogens are steroid "female hormones" produced in large quantities by the ovaries of women, however they are also produced in small quantities by the testes of men.
-During a girl's puberty it's a flood of oestrogens that are responsible for the development of female secondary sexual characteristics such as breast enlargement, broadening of the pelvis and fat deposition around the hips.
-In a sexually mature woman with female reproductive organs, oestrogens participate in the monthly menstrual cycle that prepares the body for a possible pregnancy, and they also participate in the pregnancy if it occurs.
+Estrogens are steroid "female hormones" produced in large quantities by the ovaries of women, however they are also produced in small quantities by the testes of men.
+During a girl's puberty it's a flood of Estrogens that are responsible for the development of female secondary sexual characteristics such as breast enlargement, broadening of the pelvis and fat deposition around the hips.
+In a sexually mature woman with female reproductive organs, Estrogens participate in the monthly menstrual cycle that prepares the body for a possible pregnancy, and they also participate in the pregnancy if it occurs.

-Oestrogens also have several non-reproductive effects: they are mental tonics and have anti-depressive effects; they antagonize the effects of the parathyroid hormone, minimizing the loss of calcium from bones and thus helping to keep bones strong; and they promote blood clotting and may lower the risk of heart disease (although a recent study has questioned this) .
+Estrogens also have several non-reproductive effects, for example: they are mental tonics and have anti-depressive effects; they antagonize the effects of the parathyroid hormone, minimizing the loss of calcium from bones and thus helping to keep bones strong; they promote blood clotting and lower the risk of heart disease, and they help to maintain good blood flow in the brain.

-In terms of the specific biochemicals contained in oestrogen-based hormone preparations, there are three main categories of interest to transsexual women:
+In terms of the specific biochemicals contained in Estrogen-based hormone preparations, there are three main categories of interest to transsexual women:

-• conjugated oestrogens - from natural sources e.g. Premarin, from pregnant mares’ urine.
+• conjugated Estrogens - from natural sources e.g. Premarin, from pregnant mares’ urine.

-• oestradiol valerates - synthetic copies of vegetable (yam or soya) oestrogen.
+• oestradiol valerates - synthetic copies of vegetable (yam or soya) Estrogen.

-For hormone therapy both synthetic and natural oestrogens are commercially available.
-Synthetic oestrogens are generally cheaper but more prone to side effects than are natural oestrogens.
-Products based on phyto-oestrogens are available in health food shops but are not subject to licensing or standardisation of their active constituents, and are usually of very low, and possibly ineffective dose - the sweeping claims made by manufacturers of such products should treated with great scepticism.
+For hormone therapy both synthetic and natural Estrogens are commercially available.
+Synthetic Estrogens are generally cheaper but more prone to side effects than are natural Estrogens.
+Products based on phyto-Estrogens are available in health food shops but are not subject to licensing or standardisation of their active constituents, and are usually of very low, and possibly ineffective dose - the sweeping claims made by manufacturers of such products should treated with great scepticism.

-Most of the preparations that are licensed for use as female hormone therapy (these may be conjugated oestrogens, but are usually based on oestradiol valerates) are only available by doctor’s prescription.
-Oestradiol valerate is the only form of hormone therapy that can be measured in blood, so blood oestrogen measurements are meaningless in someone taking, say, Premarin.
+Most of the preparations that are licensed for use as female hormone therapy (these may be conjugated Estrogens, but are usually based on oestradiol valerates) are only available by doctor’s prescription.
+Oestradiol valerate is the only form of hormone therapy that can be measured in blood, so blood Estrogen measurements are meaningless in someone taking, say, Premarin.

 Progesterone